dune73/test-4/tutorial-8/README.md

 After the first batch of rule exclusions, we would observe the service.
 In our exercise, we can speed up the process and run the `10K-traffic-generator.sh` script again (Don't forget to restart your webserver after having added the rule exclusions in step 3 above).

-Here for your discretion the log files I got with the rule exclusions defined together:
+Here for your discretion the log files I got with the rule exclusions defined above:

 * [tutorial-8-example-access-round-2.log](https://www.netnea.com/files/tutorial-8-example-access-round-2.log)
 * [tutorial-8-example-error-round-2.log](https://www.netnea.com/files/tutorial-8-example-error-round-2.log)